 I briefly thought of ranking all the episodes in the season but instead decided to give you my top ten.
 Ask me on a different day and I might give you a different list, but for now here it is:

 #10 - Dagger of the Mind - An escaped inmate leads Kirk and Dr. Helen Noel to a deadly discovery in the Tantalus Colony.
 Favorite line: "To all mankind.
-May we never find space so vast, planets so cold, hearts and minds so empty that, that we cannot fill them with love and warmth."
+May we never find space so vast, planets so cold,

 #9 - Space Seed - The Enterprise encounters a derelict ship with a cargo of super humans in suspended animation who are revived and take over.
-Favorite line: "Khaaaaaaaaaaaaaaaaaaaan!"
+Favorite line:"Khaaaaaaaaaaaaaaaaaaaan!"
 "Well, either choke me or cut my throat.
 Make up your mind."

 #8 - Where No Man Has Gone Before - Trek's second pilot takes them to the edge of the galaxy and through its energy barrier.
 In the process Gary Mitchell develops super powers.
 Favorite line: "Because she feels.
 I don't.
 All I know is logic."